JoshOrndorff/recipes/src/storage/structs.md

 ## UI Interaction

 To access the value of the struct via the User Interface (UI), it is necessary to import the structure of the new type such that the UI understand how to decode it.
-See [Cryptokitties Collectables Tutorial](https://shawntabrizi.github.io/substrate-collectables-workshop/#/1/viewing-a-structure) to configure accordingly with Polkadot UI or Substrate UI.
+See [Cryptokitties Collectables Tutorial](https://shawntabrizi.github.io/substrate-collectables-workshop/#/1/viewing-a-structure) for directions on how to configure accordingly with Polkadot UI or Substrate UI.

-*Read more in the [official docs](https://docs.substrate.dev/docs/substrate-runtime-recipes#section-polkadot-ui)*